KripaMishra/T_RAG/README.md

-Here's the entire README.md content in a single code block:

 # T_RAG Setup Guide

 This guide will walk you through setting up the T_RAG system, including data scraping, database setup, and query processing.
 The system uses Milvus for vector search, Elasticsearch for BM25, and `nlm-ingestor` for document layout and PDF parsing.